CraigglesO/lycheeJS/asset/guide/CONTRIBUTION.md

 ### 4. Work on an Issue

+Before you start to work, please make your IDE or Editor functional with the `.editorconfig` file.
+We use this in order to prevent unnecessary merge conflicts.
+For further information on how to setup your IDE with it, please read the instructions at [http://editorconfig.org/#download](http://editorconfig.org/#download).

 This example shows how the feature branches work.
 Replace `YourName` accordingly with your GitHub username and `fancy-feature` accordingly with a better description for your feature that you are working on.
 The best